mblstamps/stamps2023/ACCESS-jetstream2-computing-resource-request/README.md

 ## After submission

 ### Transferring credits from ACCESS to JetStream2
-Once approved, and logged in, needed this page (https://allocations.access-ci.org/requests) in order to transfer ACCESS credits to specific resource as detailed on this page (https://allocations.access-ci.org/use-credits-overview).
+Once approved, and logged in, use this page (https://allocations.access-ci.org/requests) in order to transfer ACCESS credits to the specific resource as detailed on this page (https://allocations.access-ci.org/use-credits-overview).
 For the appropriate allocation request, selected "Choose New Action", then "Exchange".
 On next screen, chose Indiana Jetstream2 as Resource, clicked "Add Resource", entered all credits, needed to add a comment, and then submitted.

 ### Requesting increase in quotas
 The starting quotas will not enable enough instances concurrently.
 Can build an email to submit a request when logged into jetstream2 here: https://jetstream2.exosphere.app/exosphere/getsupport